Redkedy/Java/BinaryTreeGame(Data Structures)/README.md

-# Game With Binary Tree
+# Binary Tree based Game
 This java console application game uses binary tree. when application runs, it will read player1.txt and player2.txt files. the random numbers are separated by '#' Each node has number of all children attribute